mblayman/mattlayman.com/content/blog/2024-08-26-layman-guide-python-built-in-functions.md

 the object and the name of the attribute as a string.
 If the attribute does not exist, it raises an `AttributeError`.

+Normally, you do not need to use `delattr` unless you need to do something dynamic.
+Instead, you could use `del` and do something like `del example.an_attribute`.

 Example:

 ```python